dilanmelvin/DEX_Voice_Recognition/README.md

 ## 🎨 **How to Use**
 1. **Start Recording**: Click the microphone button to start recording your voice.
-2. **Stop Recording**: Click the button again to stop recording.
+2. **Stop Recording**: Click the button again to stop recoring.
 The app will process the audio and display the transcribed text.
 3. **View Transcription**: The recognized text appears on the screen in real-time.

 ## 📝 **Code Highlights**